On the Quasitrace Problem and a Characterization of W*-algebras: Equivalences

-Now, let us assume that \A is Type II$_1$.
-Let $T$ be the canonical centre-valued quasitrace on $\mathcal{A}$.
-Then $T$ is a faithful CAP conditional expectation onto the \Wstar-algebra $\mathcal{Z(A)}$ (notice that it is a projection of norm one).
+Now, let us assume that $\A$ is Type II$_1$.
+Let $T$ be the canonical centre-valued quasitrace on $\mathcal{A}$; under our assumptions and Lemma \ref{lem:linearQT}, $T$ is linear.
+Then $T$ is a faithful CAP conditional expectation onto the W*-algebra $\mathcal{Z(A)}$ (notice that it is a projection of norm one).